 Introduction to Cybersecurity

-Subjects may require attendance
+Subject may require attendance

-- Describe key emerging cybersecurity practices, regulations and standards.
+Describe key emerging cybersecurity practices, regulations and standards.

-- Demonstrate foundation skills in safeguarding data, systems and networks.
+Demonstrate foundation skills in safeguarding data, systems and networks.

-- Compare approaches for cyber risk management used to address real world problems.
+Compare approaches for cyber risk management used to address real world problems.

-- Identify approaches to digital forensics, application security and network security in the context of cyberspace.
+Identify approaches to digital forensics, application security and network security in the context of cyberspace.

-- Show understanding of data security, web security and cryptography and possible solutions to cyber threats.
+Show understanding of data security, web security and cryptography and possible solutions to cyber threats.

-- • History, fundamental concepts and terminology of Cybersecurity
+- • History, fundamental concepts and terminology of cybersecurity.

-- • Software and application security
+- • Software and application security.

-- • History and evolution of computer networks and threats
+- • History and evolution of computer networks and threats.

-- • Basics of cryptography
+- • Basics of cryptography.

-- • Safe handling of data in digital business
+- • Safe handling of data in digital business.

 In the modern Internet era, industries and organisations need to be prepared to defend against cyber threats and attacks.
 Stakeholders should be familiar with basic principles and best practices of cybersecurity to protect their businesses and personal information.
 In this subject, these principles and strategies for future cyber security are explored.
 Key topics include: information security; ethical and legal practices; mitigating cyber vulnerabilities; and the process of incident response and analysis.
 The subject introduces the broad discipline of cybersecurity and outlines how to ensure the privacy, reliability, confidentiality and integrity of information systems and mitigate against cyber threats and risks.